Innovis

-Innovis is the credit reporting division of CBC Companies and is considered the fourth largest consumer credit reporting agency in the United States, behind the “big three” Experian, TransUnion, and Equifax.
-Based in Columbus, Ohio, the company offers services like fraud protection, credit information, identity verification, and receivables management.
+Innovis is the credit reporting division of CBC Companies and is considered the fourth largest consumer credit reporting agency in the United States, behind the "big three" Experian, TransUnion, and Equifax.
+Based in Columbus, Ohio, the company offers services such as fraud protection, credit information, identity verification, and receivables management.

+Innovis is a subsidiary of CBC Companies, but companies that report debt activity, such as Verizon, refer to the company by the name "Innovis", or simply state that they report to "all four credit agencies".

 Company history

 Innovis began as ACB Services, founded by Associated Credit Bureaus (ACB) in 1970.

 In 1989, ACB Services was purchased and renamed Consumers Credit Associates (CCA).
 First Data Corporation purchased CCA and renamed it Innovis, Inc. in 1997.
 Most recently, CBC Companies purchased Innovis, Inc. in 1999.

 Although they have the same parent company, Innovis is different than CBCInnovis, which merged with mortgage credit-reporting agency, Factual Data, in 2019.